CHILD CUSTODY & THEIR RIGHTS

 How We Can Help You

-Our legal team of attorneys have built up experience by dealing with many such cases and it is our mission to uphold the rights and responsibilities of all parents and minor children.
+Our legal team of child rights lawyers have built up the experience by dealing with many such cases and it is our mission to uphold the rights and responsibilities of all parents and minor children.
 In every matter entrusted to our offices, amicable resolution of dispute is first attempted in order to prevent the matter from becoming protracted and emotionally expensive, by employing tools of negotiation (and mediation if need be).
 If the dispute cannot be settled amicably, then the matter must be referred to our Courts for a determination on the issue in dispute.